Epein5/Liver-Tumor-Segmentation-with-LLM-Response/README.md

 ## Application Flow
 1. User uploads a medical image through the web interface
 2. Backend processes the image through the TensorFlow model
-3. System generates segmentation masks for liver and tumor regions
+3. The system generates segmentation masks for liver and tumor regions
 4. Visualizations are created (original, segmented, and Grad-CAM++ images)
-5. Tumor metrics are calculated and an AI-generated medical report is produced
+5. Tumor metrics are calculated, and an AI-generated medical report is produced
 6. Results are saved to the database and displayed to the user
 7. Analysis can be accessed later through the history page